Moral evasions and intellectual dead-ends.

 Looking back over history - Auschwitz, Stalin, and the approaching ecological calamity - we find it hard to escape the conclusion that something is fundamentally amiss in the Enlightenment project.
 Are genocide, terror, and the destruction of nature the inevitable by-products of cultural differentiation?
 Is the only solution regression to the simpler, more holistic viewpoint of premodern times?
 Alluring though this conclusion may be, I believe it is wrong.
 We should not forget the amazing gains in knowledge and in civilization that the Enlightenment ushered in.

+This is painfully predictable...
+Gorski seems to feel guilty of having gone so far with his observations.
+Too far apparently.
 So basically, Gorski goes an inch further than Steiner and DOES recognize that the ideological dots from the Holocaust (and the Gulag and the Laogai…) DO point back to the Enlightenment, but since Gorski’s Enlightenment straightjacket is securely in place, he cannot look at this hard fact for very long.
 Still that's probably the most lucid analysis you'll ever get from an Enlightenment devotee or a Postmodern.
 Seriously questioning the core beliefs of the Enlightenment?
 Impossible...
 The source of the moral dilemma is always (conveniently) Somewhere Else.
 And all those glorious contributions that Gorski believes come from the Enlightenment; I suspect that if one were to closely look at the historical evidence to sort things out, chances are the actual result would be overwhelmingly against the Enlightenment.

 Now all this reminds me of George Orwell’s classic novel, 1984, where he exposed the mandatory mental conditioning within his brutal dystopian world, a mental conditioning that efficiently cuts off certain lines of questioning (1949/1984: 174-175):